yuhgto/hello-world-monday/README.md

 # Building your first monday feature (view/widget)

 In this tutorial we will build a simple Hello World app.
 This tutorial will start simple, and build a more complex app as it goes along.
 It can be used as a view or a widget.

-The full code in this example can be found here.
+The starter code for this example can be found [here](starter-code.zip).

 ## Before we begin